 The CHS does not have a role in granting permission to cite or quote from published works including, but not limited to, books, broadsides, pamphlets, and journals.
 When a work has been published, the intellectual copyright lies with the author until the copyright expires.

 Cornell University provides a useful chart showing the Copyright Term and Public Domain in the United States as well as a checklist for fair use of published materials that may be helpful to you in determining whether or not any published materials you wish to reproduce are protected by copyright.

 The CHS provides citation examples in each finding aid.
-If you have questions about how to cite a specific document, please contact the Executive Director.
+If you have questions about how to cite a specific document, please contact the Society.
 In your letter or email, provide as much detail regarding the item as you can so that we may assist you to the best of our abilities.

 The CHS does not provide verification of quotations.

 The following uses are exempt from the formal use permissions process: